florvexdev/Telegram-Hybryd-Bot---Osint-Group-Manager/README.md

 ### 📋 ID & Username History

-Query [@SangMata_beta_bot](https://t.me/SangMata_beta_bot) through the userbot — bypasses the forward restriction by polling `iter_messages` instead of forwarding.
-Returns a clean HTML-formatted history of all recorded name and username changes.
+Lookup complete history of name and username changes for any Telegram user.
+The bot queries an advanced intelligence database and returns a clean, formatted history of all recorded changes over time.

 ```
 /idstorici @username